-Learn about your recommended surgery.
-Patients who are well-informed are usually more satisfied.
-Meet your medical team, which will include your surgeon, who will perform your surgery, and your anesthesiologist, who will manage your comfort and care during surgery.
-And ask them questions about everything, from risks to complication to healing time.
-Your hospital may offer classes on your procedure.
+Learn about your surgery and meet with your medical team.
+Talk to your surgeon and the expert who manages your comfort and care during the operation, your anesthesiologist.
+Ask them questions about everything, from risks to healing time.
+Your hospital may offer classes that also can teach you about your procedure.

 X Marks the Surgical Spot